Prevention and Community Health

-In-depth understanding of viral pathogenesis by focusing on current research, controversial issues and PH relevance.
-Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions & therapeutic strategies.
+In-depth understanding of viral pathogenesis by focusing on current research, controversial issues, and public health relevance.
+Survey of family of viruses most relevant to today's public health efforts, concentrating on virus-host interactions and therapeutic strategies.

 PUBH 6280.
 MEID Final Project.
 2 Credits.

 Focus on the synthesis and summary of data acquired through epidemiologic and/or public health laboratory research.
 Prerequisites: PUBH 6002, 6003, 6292, 6245; Biosafety training, CITI training, HIPAA training, permission of instructor.